 The annual returns bar chart demonstrates the risks of investing in the SmartETFs Dividend Builder ETF by showing how the predecessor mutual fund's performance has varied from year to year.
-The table also demonstrates these risks by showing how the predecessor mutual fund's average annual returns compare with a broad-based securities market index.
+The table also demonstrates these risks by showing how the predecessor mutual fund's average annual returns compare with those of two broad-based indices.
 Unlike the predecessor mutual fund's returns, these index returns do not reflect any deductions for fees, expenses or taxes.
 For additional information on these indices, please see Index Descriptions in the prospectus.
 Past performance, before or after taxes, is not indicative of future performance.
 Updated performance information is available from the Fund's website www.smartetfs.com.

-The year-to-date return for the Fund as of March 31, 2025, was 2.63%.
+The year-to-date return for the Fund as of March 31, 2024, was 5.92%.